Hurt, Jones help No. 2 Duke beat Boston College 88-49 in ACC

+DURHAM, N.C.
+(AP) — Duke had Tre Jones back healthy at the point and freshman Matthew Hurt rolling with a confident stroke.
+Just the way the second-ranked Blue Devils wanted to dive into the bulk of the Atlantic Coast Conference schedule.

-Freshman Matthew Hurt scored 20 of his season-high 25 points before halftime and Tre Jones returned from a foot injury to help second-ranked Duke beat Boston College 88-49 on Tuesday night.
+Hurt scored 20 of his season-high 25 points before halftime to help Duke beat Boston College 88-49 on Tuesday night, while Jones had 10 assists in his return from a foot injury that had cost him two games.

 Hurt made 10 of 16 shots and was 5 of 10 on 3-pointers to lead the Blue Devils, who shot nearly 52% and hit their last five shots of the first half as they blew the game open shortly before the break.
-Duke (12-1, 2-0 Atlantic Coast Conference) also had little trouble clamping down with its defensive pressure on a BC offense that came in ranked among the least efficient attacks in the country.
+Duke (12-1, 2-0 ACC) also had little trouble clamping down with its defensive pressure.

+“They played like they practiced,” Duke coach Mike Krzyzewski said, “so that’s a neat thing if you practice well.”

-Jones had missed the past two games for the Blue Devils with what was described as a mild sprain of his left foot, but finished with a game-high 10 assists.
+Jones had missed the past two games with what was described as a mild sprain of his left foot.
+Krzyzewski had said before the Wofford win on Dec.
+19 that the sophomore would’ve likely played had it been an ACC game.

+Well, now that’s all that’s in front of the Blue Devils: 18 straight league games as part of the ACC’s first 20-game conference slate.

 CJ Felder scored 13 points for the Eagles (8-6, 2-1), who had won four straight games coming in to Cameron Indoor Stadium.
 But they never mounted much of a response to Duke’s defensive pressure that turned away driving lanes and forced BC to settle for tough looks.

 BC shot just 34% and made 3 of 18 3-pointers, including a six-minute stretch in the first half without a basket that helped Duke stretch out its lead.
-Hurt and the Blue Devils closed out the half in a flurry, ending when Jones found Hurt alone in the corner to bury a 3 just before the halftime horn.

-By that point, Hurt — who held his release to mark the make — had matched his season-high scoring output and outscored BC 20-19 in the opening half.
+“We did a really poor job today of keeping the floor spaced and then making plays for other people,” BC coach Jim Christian said.
+“We tried to do way too much finishing plays, and they did a great job recovering and blocking shots or forcing us to miss. … We needed to move the ball better, the whole game really.
+So it was real big problem for us the whole night.”

 BIG PICTURE

-Boston College: BC fell to Duke for the 13th time in 14 meetings and is 0-11 all-time in Cameron.
-It was also a rough return for Derryck Thornton, who started his college career with a year at Duke before transferring to USC and ultimately ending up at BC as a graduate transfer.
-He came in averaging a team-best 13.8 points but finished with six points on 3-for-12 shooting while also leaving briefly in the first half with a right-leg injury.
+It was a rough return for Derryck Thornton, who spent his freshman year at Duke before transferring to USC and ultimately ending up at BC as a graduate transfer.
+He was averaging a team-best 13.8 points but finished with six on 3-for-12 shooting while also leaving briefly in the first half with a right leg injury.

-Duke: The Blue Devils had two positive developments in this one.
-First was the return of Jones, a welcome sign for a team that needs his on-floor leadership and on-ball defensive pressure.
-Then there was Hurt, who got plenty of time to set his feet and get comfortable on some of those lead-stretching shots.
-The result was Duke earning its 300th victory of the decade (dating to January 2010) and its 899th all-time victory at its famously hostile home arena.
+“Nobody on the team played very well,” Christian said.
+“It’s not about Derryck Thornton or anybody else.”

 UP NEXT